cheniel/oneplusone/README.md

 <li> The person paired up with these teammates last time.
 Cost of 4.
 <li> The person paired up with these teammates last time, and they are already matched up with someone else for this cycle.
 Cost of 5.
 </ol>
-This is implemented in getSortedTeammates() of <a href="https://github.com/cheniel/oneplusone/blob/master/src/oneplusone/PairingAssignment.java">PairingAssignment.java</a>
+This is implemented in getSortedTeammates() of <a href="https://github.com/cheniel/oneplusone/blob/master/src/oneplusone/PairingAssignment.java">PairingAssignment.java</a>.
+The cost of an entire assignment is given by the summation of all the individual costs of the pairings.

 #### The cycle
 The cycle is a recordkeeping concept used to satisfy the constraint: